clearhead/clearhead/README.md

 **series(queue, iterator, [done])**

-Applies the function `iterator` to each item in the `queue` array, in parallel.
+Applies the function `iterator` to each item in the `queue` array, in sequence.
 The `iterator` is called with an item from the list, and a done callback for when it has finished.